Skip to content

 Loss & Training

-The total loss is \(L = (1-\eta) L_{veracity} + \eta L_{ortho}\), where \(L_{veracity}\) is the binary cross-entropy detection loss and \(L_{ortho} = \sum_{i \neq j} \frac{q_i^\top q_j}{\|q_i\|^2 \|q_j\|^2}\) is a concept orthogonality regularizer.
-Training alternates between the concept generation module and the detection module.
-When fine-grained labels are available (e.g., text manipulation / visual manipulation / cross-modal inconsistency), they serve as anchor concepts at \(\mathcal{L}_0\) and receive additional supervision.
+The total loss is a weighted sum of the detection objective and concept structure constraints: \(L = (1-\eta) L_{veracity} + \eta L_{ortho}\).
+Here, \(L_{veracity}\) is the binary cross-entropy detection loss, and \(L_{ortho} = \sum_{i \neq j} \frac{q_i^\top q_j}{\|q_i\|^2 \|q_j\|^2}\) is a concept orthogonality regularization term that forces different concepts to learn non-redundant judgment dimensions (echoing the statistical independence filter in the growth stage).
+Training employs alternating optimization, allowing the concept generation module and the detection module to update in turns to avoid mutual interference.
+When data includes fine-grained labels (text manipulation / visual manipulation / cross-modal inconsistency), these labels serve as anchor concepts for \(\mathcal{L}_0\) with additional supervision, allowing coarse-grained veracity judgments and fine-grained manipulation identification to share the same concept graph.

 Key Experimental Results

-Main Results (Coarse-Grained Detection)
+Main Results (Coarse-grained Detection)

 Method MiRAGeNews Acc MiRAGeNews F1 MMFakeBench Acc MMFakeBench F1 AMG Acc AMG F1